 Scenario one, assuming the final $40,000 was paid to the players:

-If the total amount paid to the players was $80,000 and the total amount paid to the other Black Sox was $40,000, as outlined above, then Gandil would have kept $40,000 for himself.
-It means that Gandil left the White Sox with $43,254 including his World Series share.
-That is equivalent to about $600,000 in today's dollars (based on 2015).
+If the total amount paid to the players was $80,000 and the total amount paid to the other Black Sox was $40,000, as outlined above, or $45,000, as suggested by Asinov, then Gandil took the rest, leaving the game with a fortune equivalent to more than $500,000 in today's dollars.
 If Gandil really had that much money, he kept it well hidden through the years.

 If the final $40,000 was never paid, then there was only $40,000 to go around.
 Since Cicotte got his $10,000 upfront and Weaver got nothing, the other six most likely got $5,000 each, as Abe Attell told sportswriter Joe Williams in 1934:

-Those scenarios are merely conjectural.
-Nearly a full century has passed since the Black Sox threw that Series and the whispers have silenced.
+Although one is more likely than the other, both scenarios are merely conjectural.
+A full century has passed since the Black Sox threw that Series and the whispers have silenced.
 The money trail is overgrown, and we know of no more evidence that can clear it.
 All we know for sure, perhaps all we will ever know, is that four players admitted to having received a total of $25,000 (Cicotte $10,000, Jackson $5,000, Felsch $5,000, Williams $5,000), that there was probably at least $10,000 more to spread around (the Attell contribution), and that poor ol' Buck Weaver has never been accused of taking a red cent.
 What the other three players received will probably remain an eternal mystery, since they have long since finished strutting and fretting their hour on the stage.
 Gandil, Risberg and McMullin were the guiltiest of the guilty, the coldest of the cold, the hard guys who never broke, but they can neither stonewall nor betray us any longer, for they have moved on - to a place beyond guilt, where a soft, warm breeze is always blowing out toward center, carrying their secrets with it.

 Next, in Part V: Charles Comiskey, team owner, the Old Roman.